grafana/k6-chaos/README.md

         - namespace: namespace where stress jobs will be started
         - auto_clean: automatically delete stress jobs when attacks ends (defaults to true)

-`startAttack`: starts an attack on a list of nodes
+`stress`: stressing a list of nodes by exhausting resources

     Parameters:
       nodes: list of nodes to stress